-As noted above, there is a range of dietary-induced thermogenesis for each macronutrient that would depend on the degree of processing (i.e. a raw food would require more energy to process in your body to use for ATP while a cook or highly processed food would require less).
-If you wanted to maximise the thermic effect of food and minimise the calorie yield, you should prioritise minimally processed foods that contain less easily accessible energy from carbs and fat and more protein and fibre).
+As noted above, there is a range of dietary-induced thermogenesis for each macronutrient that would depend on the degree of processing (i.e. a raw food would require more energy to process in your body to use for ATP while a cooked or highly processed food would require less).
+If you want to maximise the thermic effect of food and minimise the calorie yield, you should prioritise minimally processed foods that contain less easily accessible energy from carbs and fat and more protein and fibre).

 The first part of the protein you eat will not be available for use as energy (up to around 15% of your BMR) but rather ‘lost’ to muscle protein synthesis to build and repair your body, create neurotransmitters and all the other vital functions of protein.

-The rest of the protein you eat can be used for energy if required, but some may be excreted, and a significant amount will be used converting that protein to usable energy in your body.
+The rest of the protein you eat can be used for energy if required, but some may be excreted, and a significant amount will be used, converting that protein to usable energy in your body.

-Because this conversion process is so energy-intensive (with up to 35% losses) and because your appetite is optimised to obtain the maximum amount of energy with the least effort, your appetite will guide you to more efficient sources of energy such as highly processed carbs and fats.
+Because this conversion process is so energy-intensive (with up to 35% losses) and because your appetite is optimised to obtain the maximum amount of energy with the least effort, your appetite will guide you to more efficient sources of energy, such as highly processed carbs and fats.

-Your appetite increases to make the most of any opportunity to get easy energy when it is available, especially if you are hungry and have not already filled up on nutrient-dense high satiety foods.
+Your appetite increases to make the most of any opportunity to get easy energy when it is available, especially if you are hungry and have not already filled up on nutrient-dense, high satiety foods.